CarlosVecina/Dystopic_Investment_AIgents/README.md

 - **News feeds (Batch with Mage and streaming with Kafka events):**

 I've implemented two kind of news consumers.
-The first one is an hourly financial news insertion.
-It ingest raw to Google Cloud Storage.
+The **first one is an hourly financial news insertion.** It ingest raw data to Google Cloud Storage.
-The second one consist in a websocket that holds an open connection and acts as a Kafka producer, sending the news in Real Time through a Kafka queue to be consumed async by any service listening there.
+**The second one consist in a websocket that holds an open connection and acts as a Kafka producer,** sending the news in Real Time through a Kafka queue to be consumed async by any service listening there.
 One of the listeners persists this news to Google Cloud Store.
 A second listener is a placeholder for an agent that may analize and perform any kind of action or analysis with that news.

 ![Kafka UI](./imgs/kafka_ui_news_topic.png)